Shadows are Bicategorical Traces: Morita Invariance of Shadows and the Universal Euler Characteristic

-We now want to move on to the more general case and study traces of endomorphisms $\tr(u_Q)$.
-This requires us to have a better understanding of the $2$-category with one adjunction and one endomorphism. \begin{defn} Let $\AdjEnd$ be the free category with the same objects, $1$-morphisms and $2$-morphisms of $\Adj$ along with one additional free endomorphism $[0] \to [0]$.
-Define $\AdjEqEnd$ similarly along with its localization map $\AdjEnd \to \AdjEqEnd$. \end{defn}
+We now move on to the more general case and study traces of endomorphisms $\tr(u_Q)$, which requires a better understanding of the $2$-category with one adjunction and one endomorphism. \begin{defn} Let $\AdjEnd$ be the free category with the same objects, $1$-morphisms and $2$-morphisms as $\Adj$, along with one additional free endomorphism $[0] \to [0]$.
+Define $\AdjEqEnd$ as its localization such that all 2-cells are invertible, with localization map $\AdjEnd \to \AdjEqEnd$. \end{defn}

-\begin{rmk} If we denote the free endomorphism by $q:0 \to 0$ an arbitrary endomorphism $0 \to 0$ in $\AdjEnd$ is a word on the two letter $q$ and $gf$, whereas a free endomorphism on $1$ is a word on $fg$ and $fqg$. \end{rmk}
+\begin{rmk} If we denote the free endomorphism by $q\colon0 \to 0$, an arbitrary endomorphism $0 \to 0$ in $\AdjEnd$ is a word on the two letters $q$ and $gf$, whereas a free endomorphism on $1$ is a word on $fg$ and $fqg$. \end{rmk}